matthewm14p/CCHS_Band_CompetionWebsite/README.md

 1-27-20 - We reviewed our progress and worked on our staff and acveivements page.

 1-28-20 - today we improved the contactand schedual page and organized the cod.

+1-29-20 - Today we added stuff and redesigned the schedule page.